-The Campbell MAcc is a 36 credit hour program with a concentration in financial planning and taxation.
+The Campbell MAcc is a 36 credit hour program consisting of 12 courses, and includes a concentration in Financial Planning and Taxation.

 Utilize our Master of Accountancy Annual Schedule to see when classes are offered throughout the year.

-Offered exclusively at Campbell’s Raleigh campus in downtown Raleigh, N.C., MAcc courses will be held on Monday and Wednesday evening from 6-10 p.m.
+Offered 100% online or at Campbell’s Raleigh campus in downtown Raleigh, N.C., MAcc courses will be held on Monday and Wednesday evening from 6-10 p.m.
+Online classes are asynchronous.

 A course dealing with the use of accounting data for purposes of managerial control and decision-making.
 Topics include product costing, cost-volume-profit analysis, budgeting, standard costing, performance measures, and differential analysis.